twotwentyseven/handbook/leaving-procedure.md

 ### Project Managers

-- By this point, you'll be in communication with Eric about who will manage your projects.
+- By this point, you'll be in communication with Poppy about who will manage your projects.
 It's therefore super important your project trackers are up to date.
 - You'll also want to ensure your successor has been introduced to your clients.
-Make sure you talk with Eric about the timing of this so it's all well planned and instills confidence in the client that we have processes to help the transition go smoothly.
+Make sure you talk with Poppy about the timing of this so it's all well planned and instills confidence in the client that we have processes to help the transition go smoothly.
 - Make sure all of your notes are in Google Drive.
 - Teamwork: look over each of your projects and ensure it's clean, tidy and that someone else could easily read through it.
 - Billing: have you submitted all requests for billing across your projects?